bricker0/SDG_Leaflet/README.md

 ```
 var nationData=
 ```
-Find and replace Null Values with "No Data" the process to do this will be different in different text editors. <be>

 Next Click File Save As and name it and save it with .js extension

 Close this file. <br>